Cho Kuk: Arrest of Chung Kyung-sim

 On 10 September 2019, shortly after Cho Kuk's nomination hearing, his wife, Chung Kyung-sim, was officially indicted for forgery of a document by the prosecutor's office.
 When asked what should happen should his wife face charges, Cho replied that she should be held accountable to the fullest extent of the law.
 He did not add that he would withdraw or resign from the nomination.

 On 24 October Chung Kyung-sim was charged on 15 counts, including obstruction of business, insider trading, embezzlement, and withholding evidence.
 On 23 December 2020, she was found guilty on 11 charges, and sentenced to four years in prison and a total of (equivalent to around $500,000 US) in fines and "unlawful gains".
 The embezzlement charges were dismissed.
 The sentence was upheld by the supreme court on 27 January 2022.

 Pardon

 Cho and his wife were pardoned by President Lee Jae Myung on 11 August 2025, restoring his eligibility to run for office again.
 He left prison at midnight on 15 August 2025, on Liberation Day.
 His membership in the Rebuilding Korea, which was revoked following his conviction, was restored by party's supreme council on 21 August, and he was appointed to head the party's policy think tank.

+Cho was elected as the party's leader in November 2025 with 98.6% approval.
+In his acceptance speech, he pledged to push for legislation on the relocation of the administrative capital, normalization of property taxes, and regulations against Jeonse fraud.